a11599/pmi/README.md

 ### `profiler_start`

-Sets up and initializes the profiler.
+Setup and initialize the profiler.
 Call this at the start of the application.

 Inputs: